8 Free Video Script Templates for All Types of Videos

 Tip #1: Get precise on who's your audience

-Everything in your video script template should speak to your ideal avatar.
+Everything in your video script template should speak to your ideal talking avatar

 💎Before writing any word, make sure you know the following: